 – We decided to implement an influencer marketing strategy where we worked alongside travel bloggers to become our ambassadors and write about us.
 Effective marketing is all about finding affordable ways to achieve good conversions.

-The team is currently talking to insurance companies who have many customers that aren’t entitled to travel-related payouts.
+The team is currently talking to insurance companies that have many customers that aren’t entitled to travel-related payouts.

-– For example, one company we’re talking to gets 10,000 requests a year from their customers who want compensation for their trip cancellation.
+– For example, one company we’re talking to gets 10,000 requests a year from its customers who want compensation for their trip cancellation.
 The insurance company needs to turn them all down due to cancellation not being covered under their policies.
-This is more common that you’d think!
-Directing those people to us would result in a significant improvement to their customer experience.
+This is more common than you’d think!
+Directing those people to us would result in a significant improvement in their customer experience.

 Acquiring a competitor